Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 **The Joy of Fishing.** You gain Proficiency with [Fishing Supplies](../../equipment/tools/artisan-tools.md#fishing-supplies) if you don't already have it.

-## Cold Rage <span style="float:right;"> <small> Level 1 </small> </span>
+## Level 1: Cold Rage

 You've witnessed the ravages of unbridled anger, the toll it takes on the innocent and the cherished.
 But you are different; even the mightiest of flames can be tamed.

 When you use your :fontawesome-solid-hand-fist: **Rage**, instead of flying into a primal ferocity, you instead fall into a chilling silence, your eyes void of all emotion as you prepare to cut through everything with ruthless precision.

-## Primordial Conflagration <span style="float:right;"> <small> Level 3 </small> </span>
+## Level 3: Primordial Conflagration

-You have the ability to channel the lethal repercussion of speaking Celestial to your advantage, allowing you to use the curse put on by the heavens to smite your foes!
+You have the ability to channel the lethal repercussion of speaking Celestial to your advantage, allowing you to use the curse put on by the heavens to smite your foes.

-Whenever you activate your :fontawesome-solid-hand-fist: **Rage**, or once as a :rsc-bonus-action: **Bonus Action** while **raging** you can roll a :die-d12:d12, expending Hit Points equal to the result and enhance your attacks with Primordial Flare for the **Rage** duration.
+Whenever you :fontawesome-solid-hand-fist: **Rage**, or once as a :rsc-bonus-action: **Bonus Action** while **raging** you can roll a :die-d12:d12, expending Hit Points equal to the result and enhance your attacks with Primordial Flare for the **Rage** duration.
 Whenever you hit a creature with a weapon attack that benefits from your :fontawesome-solid-hand-fist: **Rage** damage, it deals extra :material-fire: **Fire** damage equal to :die-d8:1d8 + your Constitution Modifier.

 ## Improved Totemic Spirit <span style="float:right;"> <small> Level 3 </small> </span>